 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The seventh item mentions peas.
+The sixth ingredient is peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-The eighth ingredient lists eggs.
+The seventh ingredient is eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.